Soap Curls Winners

-The rest of the recognition awards for the regular category are as follows: Best Presentation goes to Yahira T. Rivera of Dehoja in Puerto Rico for her superb Royal Rose soap and photo!
+The rest of the recognition awards for the regular category are as follows: Best Presentation goes to Yahira T. Rivera in Puerto Rico for her superb Royal Rose soap and photo!

 I love how Yahira used gold mica to enhance the rose shaped curls to make them “royal” and each bar was cut extra thick to keep them intact.
 The edges are beautifully beveled and the photo shows off the tops with the gorgeous curls as well as the sides of the soaps with the lovely veining.
 The lighting is well-balanced and the photo is focused on the soaps.
-She did an excellent job documenting her work and progress on her blog post which is linked to the photo.
+Photo not linked.

 Finally, the Best Soap Newbie award goes to Valentina Woodward in England for her intricate Bird of Happiness soap:

 Valentina planned out her soap design and then executed it beautifully!
 The colors are bright and bold, and the design work is so unique as it covers three full cubes of soap.
 The photo is linked to Valentina’s Instagram post with photos of her sketches, tools, and process to create this masterpiece.